lusignan/zacdelusignan-site/content/blog/2020-11-25-predicting-car-accident-severity/index.md

 ## Initial Data Exploration

 ````
-#Keeping only the relevant variables in the data frame
+#Keep only the relevant variables in the data frame
 df = df[['SEVERITYCODE', 'WEATHER', 'ROADCOND', 'LIGHTCOND']]
 df.head()
 ````